chaseappio/nm-scripts/README.md

 # nm-scripts

-The `nm-scripts` was intented to solve the problem of the **endless** amount of time taken to delete `node_moudles* directory.
+The `nm-scripts` was intented to solve the problem of the **endless** amount of time takes to delete `node_moudles` directory.

-The idea is to create a `VHD` (Virtual Hard Drive) file for each `node_modules` directory that we want maintain then simply mount it in the relevant path.
+The idea is to create a `VHD` (Virtual Hard Drive) file for each `node_modules` directory that we want to maintain and then simply mount it in the relevant path.
 When we want to clear `node_modules` we can simply format the mounted `VHD` volume which takes few seconds.

-The repository contains 4 scripts, it is recommended to clone the repository and put the directory in the `PATH`.
+The repository contains 4 scripts and it is recommended to clone the repository and put the directory in the `PATH`.

 ### nm-config
 This command must be run on first use to configure the default `VHD`s size and the `VHD`s directory